PoisotLab/ms_svd_networks/manuscript.md

   Do we *really* need the legend for interaction types??? - Yes for colours though -->

-## Rank and entropy vs. network size and interaction type
+## Network size does not beget complexity, and neither does vector space

 We sampled a total of 220 bipartite interaction networks.
 Different interaction types of the networks included pollination (n = 129), host-parasite (n = 51),